HazielCancino/HazielCancino/readme.md

 - 👨‍💻 My internship involved **engineering automation solutions** with Python and SQL, and I apply that same problem-solving to all my projects.
 - 💬 Ask me about **React, Next.js, Python automation, AI deployment, or why I prefer Arch Linux**.
 - 📫 How to reach me: **hazcancino@gmail.com** | <a href="https://www.linkedin.com/in/haziel-cancino-/">LinkedIn</a>
-- ⚡ Fun fact: I built a tool that lets you query a database using just plain English.
+- ⚡ Fun fact: You can check out my personal website here! <a href="https://www.haziel.dev">Portfolio!</a>

 <!-- Introduction end -->